-Early reader books can be an effective bonding resource between grandparents and grandchildren.
-We recommend reading a chapter aloud together from our free ebook – in person or virtually – once or twice a week.
+Story time is a special way for grandparents and grandchildren to spend quality time together.
+We recommend reading a chapter aloud of this early reader book – in person or virtually – once or twice a week.

 Many chapters address childhood lessons that young children may be experiencing, like navigating friendship and understanding resiliency.

 Consider asking questions like: